jonascarpay/apecs/examples/Shmup.md

 Again, every time we delete e.g. a `Bullet`, we have to remember to also delete its `Kinetic` (position and velocity).
-If you forget to do so, you will have a component with just a `Position` and a `Velocity` floating around.
+If you forget to do so, you will have a Component with just a `Position` and a `Velocity` floating around.
 It won’t really interact with anything, but it will still take up memory and have its position updated in every `stepPosition`.

-People have asked why there is no way to simply delete an Entity and all of its components.
-The reason apecs can’t do it for you is kind of technical, but comes down to that there is no obvious way of centrally tracking what entities have what components.
-Furthermore, adding such a system would be limiting in other ways, and additional complexity would make it harder to integrate apecs with other systems.
-Instead, in this tutorial we use type synonyms like `Kinetic` to define hierarchies of components and easily delete many at once.
-If this is an issue for you, you could write an `All` type synonym, a tuple containing all components.
-If you then `destroy ety (Proxy @All)`, you would be sure that all components get deleted.
+People have asked why there is no way to simply delete an Entity and all of its Components.
+The reason apecs can’t do it for you is kind of technical, but comes down to that there is no obvious way of centrally tracking what Entities have what Components.
+Furthermore, adding such a System would be limiting in other ways, and additional complexity would make it harder to integrate apecs with other Systems.
+Instead, in this tutorial we use type synonyms like `Kinetic` to define hierarchies of Components and easily delete many at once.
+If this is an issue for you, you could write an `All` type synonym, a tuple containing all Components.
+If you then `destroy ety (Proxy @All)`, you would be sure that all Components get deleted.

 `triggerEvery` runs a `System` periodically.
 Nothing about this is apecs-specific, except for the `get global`, which we’ve seen before.
-If you hadn’t noticed by the way, `get` doesn’t need a `Proxy` because unlike e.g. `destroy` it can infer what component to act on from its return value.
+If you hadn’t noticed by the way, `get` doesn’t need a `Proxy` because unlike e.g. `destroy` it can infer what Component to act on from its return value.

 ``` haskell